Decomposing Natural Logic Inferences in Neural NLI: Experimental Setup

-The NLI-XY dataset is equipped with two auxiliary feature labels which are the targets of the probing task: context monotonicity and the relation of the $(X,Y)$ phrase pair (referred to henceforth as either concept inclusion relation or lexical relation).
+The NLI-XY dataset is equipped with two auxiliary feature labels which are the targets of the probing task: context monotonicity and the relation of the $(X,Y)$ word pair (referred to as concept inclusion relation or lexical relation).
+We now describe the details of the intermediate representations we choose as inputs to the probing tasks: